pgeliebter/crypto-dreams/README.md

 ## Live Version and Back End

-You can check out the front end for this project here:
+You can check out the back end for this project here:
 [https://github.com/pgeliebter/crypto-dreams-backend](https://github.com/pgeliebter/crypto-dreams-backend)